Outdoor Research Interstellar - Women's Review

 Our Analysis and Test Results

 A combination of technical performance and a highly breathable membrane make the OR Interstellar a great choice if you tend to find yourself climbing or biking in stormy weather.
 Throughout testing, we found this model to lack a couple of essential features, which kept it out of reach of the award's circle.

 The Interstellar features exclusive Acentshell technology that is highly water resistant while maintaining the ability to offer exceptional breathability.
 It's worth noting the DWR finish began to deteriorate toward the end, leaving us a little more waterlogged than we would have liked.
 The hood is very protective, having a wide, stiff brim to shield your eyes and a stiff wire on the front edge to hold whatever shape you prefer no matter how tight you pack it.

 AscentShell is an exclusive Outdoor Research technology that uses an electrospun waterproof-breathable membrane, which is key to its breathable functionality.
-Even with the high caliber breathability of the fabric, the consensus remains the same on pits zips; they simply are a must-have for a rain jacket.
-This jacket strongly relies on the ability to breathe rather than the vent.
+It boasts a high caliber level of breathability and this jacket strongly relies on the ability to breathe rather than the vent.
 While not always able to be accessed in a downpour, we do value pit zips, and the lack of underarm vents left the Interstellar just a smidge behind our Editors' Choice winner, the Aspire.
 Fortunately, the Interstellar sports incredible breathability that negated the lack of pit zips.

 The Interstellar's 20D mechanical stretch ripstop face fabric is soft, flexible, and rather thin.
 Although we did not encounter any rips or tears throughout the testing process, we are not convinced of the longevity of the delicate nature of the fabric.
 And while the moderate stretch of this jacket makes it easier to wear, it does mean the DWR finish needs to be reapplied all the more often as it wears out quickly.
 We also tested the latest version of this jacket in a light, powdery blue, which unfortunately stains all too easily.